At World Villages for Children, we thrive on basic principles of transparency, impact, and sustainability.

 Transparency: As an organization, we work very hard to use your money in the most efficient way and to focus on those in greatest need.
 When you donate to World Villages for Children, the money goes to our programs to maintain support to the children in school and to fund new places for those who need it the most.

-Impact: Beyong the figures, one of the most important considerations that cannot be met by looking at a financial statement or at the website of a charity evaluator (like Charity Navigator) is how effective we are at fulfulling our mission.
+Impact: By providing children from desitute families food, shelter, medical care, a quality education, and intensive vocational training, we empower them to provide a better life for themselves and their families.
 Because the many lives we touch in turn transform entire communities, we have witnessed the success of breaking the poverty cycle - over, and over again.
 To date, more than 150,000 children have graduated from our programmes and had the opportunity to realize a brighter future.

-Sustainability: In continuation to the stated impact, we aim to provide durable change for communities, and ultimately within every one the societies where we operate our programs today.
-The commitment from our graduates is such that many "pay it forward", and to further the mission of the Sisters of Mary in one way or another - most end up lifting their entire families out of poverty, paying for their sibling to attend school and sometimes college; many give a helping hand to the Sisters and assist with the younger children who've come after them; some return to teach or fulfill other jobs for the schools; a few others even find their vocation.
+Sustainability: In continuation to the stated impact, we aim to provide durable change for communities, and ultimately within every one of the societies where we operate our programs today.
+The commitment from our graduates is such that many "pay it forward", and work to further the mission of the Sisters of Mary in one way or another - most end up lifting their entire families out of poverty, paying for their siblings to attend school and sometimes college; many give a helping hand to the Sisters and assist with the younger children who've come after them; some return to teach or fulfill other jobs for the schools; and others find a vocation to religious life.

 The result is a lasting change that profondly and effectively changes many more lives than those who have experienced our programs firsthand.

-As a donor to World Villages for Children, you support the Sisters of Mary in their work educating and caring for children living in poverty around the world.
-With your help, the Sisters have so far educated over 150,000 children in fourteen schools in six countries.
-Transforming the lives of these children living in poverty and creating new lives for them free from hunger.
+As a donor to World Villages for Children, you play a critical role in allowing the Sisters of Mary to educate and care for children living in poverty around the world.
+With your help, the Sisters have so far educated over 150,000 children in fifteen schools in seven countries, thereby transforming the lives of these children living in poverty and creating new lives for them free from hunger and hopelessness.

-Your regular donations pay for all the costs associated with our programs in South Korea, the Philippines, Mexico, Guatemala, Brazil, and Honduras including food and school accommodation, equipment, teaching salaries, books and stationery supplies, uniforms, shoes, medical care and all the other ancillary costs involved in caring for 20,000 energetic youngsters each school year.
+Your regular donations pay for all the costs associated with our programs in South Korea, the Philippines, Mexico, Guatemala, Brazil, Honduras, and Tanzania including food, accommodation, equipment, teaching salaries, books, stationery supplies, uniforms, shoes, medical care, and all the other ancillary costs involved in caring for 20,000 energetic youngsters each school year.
 Your support helps us to improve the health of these children and to provide an academic and vocational education tailored to local industries and businesses.